-Once you’ve picked your pumpkin, how you store it will determine how long it lasts.
-"Store in a cool, dry bedroom (under the bed is good), or in a cellar or root cellar—anywhere with a temperature around 55 degrees Fahrenheit,” Perreault says.
+How you store your pumpkin will determine how long it lasts.
+"Store in a cool, dry bedroom (under the bed is good), or in a cellar or root cellar," Perreault says."Anywhere with a temperature around 55 degrees Fahrenheit."
 Resist the temptation to show off your pumpkin on the stoop or in a sunny window, where the warm temperature will cause it to decay quickly.
 If you can't stand the idea of an empty stoop this fall, buy some pumpkins to leave on display outdoors and hide those you intend to carve indoors, out of direct sunlight.

 So, how long before All Hallows' Eve should you start working your DIY magic (or start learning how to carve a pumpkin)?
-The later, the better, the pros say.
-“Carve no more than three days before Halloween," Evan recommends.
-If your main Halloween celebration falls on the weekend before or after Halloween, pick a pumpkin carving date a few days before then—or even the day-of, if you have time on Halloween morning and there are still pumpkins to be found.
+The later, the better.
+"Carve no more than three days before Halloween," Evan recommends.
+If you plan to celebrate on the weekend before or after Halloween, pick a pumpkin carving date a few days before then.
+Carve too early, and your pumpkin will scare off trick-or-treaters with its rotten teeth!